A Non-Profit 501(c)(3) Organization

 Yesterday evening, Scout was able to "Pay it Forward" in a big way.
 We went out to help in the search for another dog who has been missing for

-rescued.
+was rescued.
 Shilah's family adored her and had called our group for advice when she was lost.
-The family had taken Shilah to a pet-sitter who was to
+The family had taken Shilah to a pet-sitter who

-take care of her while they went to Disneyland, in Southern California.
-They had barely arrived when they got the call that Shilah had run away.
-(The
+was to take care of her while they went to Disneyland, in Southern California.
+They had barely arrived when they got the call that Shilah had run

-control etc. but there were no immediate results.
+animal control etc. but there were no immediate results.
 Shilah is a shy dog who won't go easily to strangers.
-On the plus side she is micro-chipped and
+On the plus side she is micro-

 We advised the family to park one of their cars nearby so that the familiar scent would anchor Shilah to that area.
 Shilah was sighted a couple of